EDWARDIAN UPRIGHTS and later

 The Blue Book of Pianos says “The Console Piano measures 40 to 44" tall.
 The Studio or "professional upright" measures 45 to 50" tall.
 The largest of the vertical pianos is the upright, which measures over 50" tall.
 The Spinet Piano is the smallest of the vertical pianos.
 The Spinet Piano has what is called a dropped action.”
 This is a very American point of view, alien to us over this side of the ocean, where a spinet is a type of harpsichord, and all of these are “uprights”.

-We more enquiries about Eavestaff pianos than most other makes, but no archives are available, and their serial numbers run in several separate sequences, most do not correspond to the published information, so dating is sometimes difficult, but some dates of Eavestaff numbers may be found near the bottom of our Numbers page at
+We receive more enquiries about Eavestaff pianos than most other makes, but no archives are available, and their serial numbers run in several separate sequences, most do not correspond to the published information, so dating is sometimes difficult, but some dates of Eavestaff numbers may be found on our Numbers page at

 Established in 1823, W. Eavestaff was originally a music publisher.
 He was at Great Russell Street by 1826, and still there in the 1870s, but doesn't seem to have been described as W.G.
 (William Glen) until the 1860s, so we don’t know if this is a son of the original.
 He soon began to sell pianos, and by the 1840s he was listed as a pianoforte maker, offering typical cottage pianos, then typical uprights by the late 1800s.
-In 1925, the manufacture of Eavestaff pianos was taken over by Brasteds.
+In 1925, the manufacture of Eavestaff pianos is said to have been taken over by Brasteds, but a 1924 Eavestaff piano is signed “Brasted”.

 They introduced their very popular Eavestaff Minipiano Pianette in 1934, and some models are outwardly very similar to Pape’s Piano Console of a century earlier, but with everything except the keyboard turned back-to-front.
 It also suffers from the same problem of being almost impossible to move safely on a normal piano trolley!